The Two Pillars

 Part 4: Left Hand or Right?

-Then we went on to see that the morning offering is a prophetic type of Christ the Head.
+Then, we went on to see that the morning offering is a prophetic type of Christ the Head.
 The evening offering follows later in the day as also a prophetic type of Christ the Body.
-Do the two prophetic types of offerings & pillars overlap?
+Do the two prophetic types of offerings and pillars overlap?
 Yes, and each lends further insight into the other.
 We start with this diagram below.

 But one thing doesn’t seem to quite fit.
 Isn’t the Body of Christ (those who inherit, which are the overcomers), made to sit at the right hand of the Father as well?